stevenawi/reddit-clone/README.md

 ### `npm start`
 or
 ### `yarn start`
-Open web browser and type http://localhost:3000/ in address bar
+Open web browser and type http://localhost:3000/ in the address bar